 Suicide attack kills 40 at Afghan wedding party

-The Taliban denied carrying out the attack, but strong suspicion fell on the insurgent group because of previous attacks and killings of people seen as allied with the government or Afghan security forces.
+The Taliban denied carrying out the attack, but strong suspicion fell on the insurgent group because it has previously attacked allies of the government or Afghan security forces.

 New British Prime Minister David Cameron - making his first visit to Afghanistan since being elected last month - joined President Hamid Karzai in condemning the attack.
 The two talked in Kabul on Wednesday about the progress of the nearly 9-year-old war.